tolauwae/ars-factum/alchemy/poison.md

 ## Learning Recipes

 To make a poison, you first need to learn its recipe.
 The easiest way is to find or buy a written down version.
 But an alchemist can attempt to learn the recipe of a poison by using a *poisoner's kit* on a dose of the poison.
-In order to learn the recipe of a dose of the poison.
 In order to learn the recipe of a poison, you must first know all properties of the potion.

 This process takes one long rest, and a successful tool check.
 On a success, you learn the complete recipe of the poison.
 On a fail, the sample is destroyed and you learn nothing.